harezmi/fit4j/fit4j/README.md

 wait for the response.
 In the **Assert** phase, you verify the response from your service, fetch any data from the environment and verify them, verify the interactions with the external systems, published message payloads etc.

-# What is @IntegrationTest Annotation?
+# What is @IT Annotation?
 What is It Used For?

-As we said before FIT tests are actually integration tests, so this library's features are basically founded on top of typical integration test concepts. `@IntegrationTest` annotation serves as a base annotation which enables some basic configuration and beans which are necessary for any kind of integration tests you already write in your services, such as configuring gRPC server as in process mode, enabling declarative testcontainer support etc. Our `@AcceptanceTest` annotation already inherits from `@IntegrationTest` annotation as well.
+As we said before FIT tests are actually integration tests, so this library's features are basically founded on top of typical integration test concepts. `@IT` annotation serves as a base annotation which enables some basic configuration and beans which are necessary for any kind of integration tests you already write in your services, such as configuring gRPC server as in process mode, enabling declarative testcontainer support etc. Our `@FIT` annotation already inherits from `@IT` annotation as well.
 You can also use this annotation in your already existing integration tests in order to get rid of verbose configurations you already made.
 Those tests are typically more fine-grained tests compared to FIT tests in terms of the functionality they verify, such as verifying only service - repository, or controller - service layer integrations etc.